highest mountain peak in india

 2. Myths and Legends

-• The Abode of Gods: Many myths say Kanchenjunga is the home of gods.
+• The Abode of Gods: Many myths say Kanchenjunga is the home of the gods.
 The Lepcha people believe their creator god lives there.
 Some legends also link it to Shiva, the Hindu god of destruction and transformation.

 • The Protective Yetis: There are tales of fierce creatures guarding the mountain.
 The yeti, a hairy creature in Himalayan folklore, is believed by some to live on Kanchenjunga.